 The CSS PROFILE is distributed by the College Board, the organization that administers the SAT and Advanced Placement Program.
 The CSS PROFILE is used by private colleges and universities to determine your eligibility for their non-government financial aid, such as grants, loans, and scholarships.
 The College Board lists all schools and scholarship programs that require the CSS PROFILE.

 Similarities between the FAFSA and CSS PROFILE

 In considering the CSS PROFILE vs. FAFSA, there are a few similarities.
 Both are online applications that can be filed as early as Oct.
 1. On both the FAFSA and CSS PROFILE, you must list the school or schools you are interested in applying to.
 Both forms ask for financial information and use that information to determine need for financial aid.

 How the CSS PROFILE is different

 The CSS PROFILE differs from the FAFSA in three ways.

 - Cost.
 The CSS PROFILE costs $25 to file with one school, and $16 to file with any schools after that.
 The fee can be waived if the student is a U.S. resident applying to college for the first time and the financial information provided indicates the student meets low-income criteria.
 Students may also qualify if they are an orphan or ward of the court under age 24, or if they qualified for SAT fee waivers.
 Students find out if they are eligible for CSS PROFILE fee waivers as part of the online payment process once they have completed the CSS PROFILE application.

 - More detailed financial information.
 The CSS PROFILE asks for more detailed financial information, including financial information from non-custodial parents, net worth of small family businesses, home equity, non-qualified annuities, and medical expenses, among other things.
 In addition, student income and assets are weighted higher on the CSS PROFILE than on FAFSA.

-- Different way of determining financial need.
+- Different ways of determining financial need.
 The information on the CSS PROFILE is used to calculate need and estimated ability to contribute to tuition costs based on a formula called Institutional Methodology.
 The information on the FAFSA is used to calculate need using a different formula known as Federal Methodology.